 Withdrawals as part of the change of program period will not be included as cumulative attempted credits.
-Withdrawals which are recorded on a student's permanent record will be included as cumulative attempted credits and will have an adverse effect on a student's capability to meet the appropriate standard.
+Withdrawals that are recorded on a student's permanent record will be included as cumulative attempted credits and will have an adverse effect on a student's capability to meet the appropriate standard.

-NOTE: Retroactive "non-punitive" administrative withdrawal activity may result in the requirement for the student to repay any assistance received as a result of the student's enrollment at the time of receipt of the student assistance funds.
+NOTE: Retroactive "non-punitive" administrative withdrawal activity may result in the student being required to repay any assistance received due to the student's enrollment at the time of receipt of the student assistance funds.